Cuppixx/RidiculousCodingCuppixxVersion/README.md

 ### TODO / What I want to do
 - Settings to adjust VFX positions / size / rotation
 - Implement an optional custom background feature
-- Implement a regex system that awards more xp for best-practice and sticking to godot style conventions
-- Implement a skill tree / reward system that lets you unlock stuff with ever level you climb

 Besides the obvious change and some new features my version of the addon aims to be less "in your face" type of style, with many options to customise your experience.
 I also want to empathise a more gamified experience.